Why Architect Le Corbusier Wanted To Demolish Downtown Paris

 As for concerns with levelling such a historic neighbourhood, Le Corbusier insisted that the best architecture from the district — including the Palais Royal, the Place des Vosges, and certain townhouses and churches — would be saved.
 They would be, as described by Shaw, “preserved like museum pieces in the green carpet of the skyscrapers and low-rises that one would come upon while walking the curved paths of the parks.”

-Now, courtesy of Fondation Le Corbusier, here’s a sketch of the verdant business district:
+Now, courtesy of Fondation Le Corbusier, here’s a sketch showing the verdant business district:

 Here’s a close-up showing the green spaces between buildings, with hints of ground-level commerce and transportation access: